mattress class

 3

-With a 2-sided mattress you can flip and rotate it, giving your bed up to 3 times the life expectancy.
-‘Can’t flip’ mattresses develop dips and valleys that can’t be flattened out, hence the accelerated breakdown.
-A 2-sided mattress wears more evenly and stays comfortable longer.
+With a 2-sided mattress you can flip and rotate it, which evens out it’s wear and can extend its life span up to 3 times more than a single sided mattress.
+‘Can’t flip’ mattresses develop dips and valleys that can’t be flattened out, hence their accelerated breakdown.
+We strongly suggest you invest in a 2-sided mattress which will save you money in the long run as well as stay comfortable longer.

 4